miratcan/qhonuskan-votes/README.rst

 --------

-*  Does not use GenericForeignKeys (which irritates me when making queries) Has vote_buttons_for templatetag, that generates html code for your object for vote buttons.
+*  Does not use GenericForeignKeys (which irritates me when making queries)

+*  Has "vote_buttons_for" template tag, that generates html code for displaying vote buttons.

 *  Has, default_buttons.css which gives a shape your buttons as default, but you can override.